cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 - 5 = (Is executed extremely well or no improvement required)

 ### Summary of Issues
-- The documentation  does not contain information tailored to contributors
+- The documentation  does not contain information tailored to contributors.
 - Information about TUF communication channels is not visible in the docs repo.
 But the information is available on the website.
 - The documentation does not contain information about other project repos and their links.
 Making it harder for contributors to find them.
 - The documentation repo issues do not appear to be maintained.
-There are old issues that are still open which may confuse  contributors on what to work on.
+There are old issues that are still open which may confuse contributors looking for issues to work on.
 - Issues do not have labels making it hard for contributors to identify suitable areas of interest

 #### Communication methods documented